The Corrosion Resistance of Metals

 Increasing Corrosion Resistance Through Coating

 Aside from intrinsic corrosion resistance, a metal’s corrosion resistance can be increased by applying different methods such as cathodic protection, coating, painting, or using a corrosion inhibitor.
-While there are no metals that are resistant to all types of corrosion in all environments, the elements of corrosion can be negated through protective coating.
+While there are no metals that are resistant to all types of corrosion in all environments, the elements of corrosion can be negated through protective coating paint.

 Protective coatings are actually the most widely used corrosion control technique.
 Protective coating materials are a means for separating the surfaces that are susceptible to corrosion attack.
-One of the best protective coatings on the market today is Unituff 452.
+One of the best protective coatings paint on the market today is Unituff 452.
 It can, or roll-on applied and is easily peeled off.